jayellho/parallel-works-internship-summer-2025/README.md

 - Tech stack used here: React, Typescript, Golang, RabbitMQ, MongoDB, Ansible, Bash scripting

 ## Demo
+*NOTE: Due to confidentiality, no actual code will be shown but just screengrabs of work done.*
 1. Provisioning, configuration and deletion of instance
 2. Snapshots - save a reusable image of the root disk for use in future provisioning
 3. Agent - does configuration on instance and also periodic health and metrics updating